pkarsy/rfboot/help/Installation.md

 > sudo apt-get install geany # A programmers editor.
 You can use another if you like.
                              # The instructions here, use geany as text editor

+> sudo apt-get install gtkterm # a serial terminal.
+I suggest to use this serial terminal
+                               # before try you luck with another one.

 > sudo apt-get install git   # To easily download rfboot.
 ```